 Depending on your organization's decisions of which identity model to implement and use, the implementation requirements may vary.
 Refer to the requirements table below to ensure that your deployment meets these prerequisites.
 If you have already deployed Office 365 and have already implemented the identity and authentication method, you may skip these steps.

 |Identity Model||Deployment Checklist||Additional Information|

 Refer to Choosing a sign-in model for Office 365 and Understanding Office 365 identity and Azure Active Directory guides for additional details.

 Office 365 plans support Multi-Factor Authentication (MFA) that increases the security of user logins to Office 365 services.
 With MFA for Office 365, users are required to acknowledge a phone call, text message, or an app notification on their smartphone after correctly entering their password.
 Only after this second authentication factor has been satisfied, can a user sign in.

-Multi Factor authentication is supported with any Office 365 plan that includes Microsoft Teams.
-The Office 365 subscription plans that include Microsoft Teams are discussed later in the Licensing section below.
+Multi Factor authentication is supported with any Microsoft 365 or Office 365 plan that includes Microsoft Teams.
+The subscription plans that include Microsoft Teams are discussed later in the Licensing section below.

 |Tenant Type||Available MFA Second Factor options||Notes|